theodox/plutarch/Timeline.md

 75 Titus and Vespasian consuls.
 Temple of Peace ("Vespasian's forum", housing Menorah, built in Rome)

+97 Apollonius of Tyana dies if you follow the "early chronology" (?)

+117 P dedicates statue of Hadrian at Delphi w/ Amphictyons.
 118 (?)
 P. dies, Delphi